Princess of Alembics

 Keywords (Ill-Dignified): Listlessness, Scattered, Unfinished Work, Lack of Discipline, Hoarder, Irrationality leading to darkness and pain

-The white color continues to be important later one, many Pages and Princesses of Cups alike are wearing white.
+The white color continues to be important later on, and many Pages and Princesses of Cups alike are wearing white.

-Her enormous collection of grails, goblets, chalices and cups represents old universes, old ideas, some which may bubble up to the surface to become new again if the time is right.
+Her enormous collection of grails, goblets, chalices and cups, represents old universes, old ideas, some of which may bubble up to the surface to become new again if the time is right.
 She is a collector of sorts, of dreams and wishes.

 The cityscape is full of phallic objects, a nod to the traditional iconography that doesn’t include old aeon fish or swans or turtles.
 She is fully acclimated with these things and has moved on to better and brighter things.

 The nuclears in the tetragram are K’an the Abyssmal and Ken the Mountain.
-This indicates a deep and abiding strength and a kind of prosperity which forms ideas, but she won’t chase money nor will Logos.
-She will be dedicated however, and hard working in her own worlds and wisdom-ways.
+This indicates a deep and abiding strength and a kind of prosperity which forms ideas, but she won’t chase mundane currency, nor will Logos.
+She will be dedicated however, and hard working, in her own worlds and wisdom-ways.
 This will lead to beauty.
-She is hypersexual but only for the right person – they will be intellectual and logical.
+She is hypersexual, but only for the right person – they will be intellectual and logical.
 Others will try in vain to win her hand and they’ll fail utterly.
 To take her by force will only cause her to drift away silently and her spirit may never return.

 The story dates back to at least the 1300’s.
-Melusine was a Faerie Queen of a forest in france called Colombiers in the Poitou region.
+Melusine was a Faerie Queen of a forest in France, called Colombiers, in the Poitou region.
 There was a sacred fountain she and her companions guarded.
 A young man approached the fountain one day and found Melusine there.
-They fell in love and agreed to marry on the condition that she must never be observed on a Saturday.
-She brought him luck and incredible power and strength – bringing prosperity to the kingdom and building magnificient architectural marvels such as the fortress of Lusignan.
+They fell in love and agreed to marry, on the condition that she must never be observed on a Saturday.
+She brought him luck and incredible power and strength – bringing prosperity to the kingdom and building magnificent architectural marvels, such as the fortress of Lusignan.
 Her husband broke her rule of course, and did not mention to her when he caught her bathing on a Saturday – displaying her serpentine form.
-When their son attacked a monastery he accused her of cursing the family line with her serpent blood.
-She left immediately after learning of the broken promise and only returned to visit her children.
+When their son attacked a monastery, he accused her of cursing the family line with her serpent blood.
+She left immediately, after learning of the broken promise and only returned to visit her children.

 Jungian Type: Artisans Class / ISFP (Composer) Type

-The ISFJ focuses their effort on maintaining balance in their sphere, by honoring the needs of the beings and environment around them, to which they are keenly aware of.
-They are softspoken, meticulous and dedicated.
+The ISFJ focuses their effort on maintaining balance in their sphere, by honoring the needs of the beings and the environment around them, to which they are keenly aware of at all times.
+They are soft spoken, meticulous and dedicated.
 Sympathetic and kind, they derive satisfaction from serving others.